AndrewMagerman/wizard-book-study/homework_planner/homework.md

 - do Final Exam

-We **review** this work on Review Meeting on Wednesday 27th October, 18.30 CET
+We **review** this work on Review Meeting Week 14 on Wednesday 12th January 2022, 18.30 CET